 Stage Two was cancelled after one of the cars hit a deer – one of an endangered species.
 Unacceptable in India.

 Stage Three was another victim of officialdom (the deer episode escalated with the Police, and Wildlife Officers) and it too was cancelled.
 The raging torrent in the man-made canal just metres from the course was scary.
 Local competitors took great delight in telling stories of the various competitors who ended upside down in the water and had to smash windscreens and door glass to escape a watery death in previous events.
 Welcome to India.

 On to Stage Four.
 We recorded the fastest time over this stage.
 It is as rough as anything to be encountered in a WA Offroad Event.
-We were airborne for 50m of one 100m section.
-Noted as “rough”.
+We were airborne for 50 metres of one 100 metre section.
+Noted as ‘rough’.
 Mmmm?

 The suspension held up well (thanks Daniel) but we inexplicably holed the exhaust on top.
 All cured in the Pit Area in the grounds of the Golden Landmark Resort at Mysore (look it up) – the finish of Day One.
 They know how to live it up in India.

 We recorded the fastest time for the day by a margin of one minute and five seconds – and I’m sure I’ve reduced my life expectancy by a much greater margin.
 Incredible India.

 What a crazy Day.
 I had probably the scariest, most insane drive of my life on the last stage today – and it was a Transport (Liaison) Stage.

 But earlier in the day we raced in private coffee plantations.
 Exhilarating racing.
 Very fast and tight turns, extremely narrow tracks, many acute and sharp turns and all at breakneck speeds.
 This is Stage Rallying not Cross Country Marathon – and quite a long way from offroad racing.
 But we still managed to do the same type of damage.
 We hit a tree head-on on one the acute right turns.
 Minor damage to an indicator.